Which of the following statements correctly characterizes the per... | Channels for Pearson+

 1

-Understand the structure and function of the periosteum: The periosteum is a dense layer of connective tissue that covers the outer surface of bones, except at the joints.
+Understand the definition of the periosteum: It is a dense layer of vascular connective tissue that covers the bones, except at the surfaces of the joints.

-Recognize the composition of the periosteum: It is primarily composed of fibrous connective tissue, not adipose tissue.
+Recognize the composition of the periosteum: It is primarily made up of connective tissue, not cartilage tissue.

-Identify the role of the periosteum: It is involved in the nourishment and repair of bone tissue, but it is not directly responsible for the production of red blood cells.
+Identify the function of the periosteum: It is involved in the nourishment and repair of bone tissue, but not directly responsible for the production of red blood cells.

-Differentiate between the periosteum and other bone-related structures: The periosteum is not a thin membrane lining the inner surface of the bone; that role is fulfilled by the endosteum.
+Differentiate between the periosteum and other bone-related structures: The periosteum covers the outer surface of the bone, whereas the endosteum lines the inner surface.

-Conclude with the correct characterization: The periosteum is a dense layer of vascular connective tissue enveloping the bones except at the surfaces of the joints.
+Evaluate the statements given in the problem: The correct characterization of the periosteum is that it is a dense layer of vascular connective tissue enveloping the bones except at the surfaces of the joints.

 Watch next